muhammus-UC/IT4045C-Stara/README.md

 **Examples**
 **3.1**
-**Given** A feed of TV show data is available, and the user has granted location access
+**Given** a feed of TV show data is available, and the user has granted location access
 **When** the user opens the homepage
 **Then** the user should see a list of TV shows for their country of residence that have episodes premiering today.

 **3.2**
-**Given** A feed of TV show data is available, but the user has denied location access
+**Given** a feed of TV show data is available, but the user has denied location access
 **When** the user opens the homepage
 **Then** the user should see a list of TV shows for the USA that have episodes premiering today.